mattermost/docs/source/install/software-hardware-requirements.rst

 Deployment overview
 -------------------

-Please see the `Mattermost Deployment Overview </deploy/deployment-overview.html>`__ documentation for a summary of software systems whose requirements are described in this document.
+Please see the :doc:`Mattermost Deployment Overview </deploy/deployment-overview>` documentation for a summary of software systems whose requirements are described in this document.

 .. image:: ../images/network-diagram.svg
    :alt: Mattermost network diagram shows how the components can be deployed.
 Includes optional configurations for scaling for larger enterprise organizations.